 Credible data is the fuel for business processes and analytics.
-A 2017 Harvard Business Review study found that 47 percent of new data records have at least one critical error.
+A 2017 Harvard Business Review study found that 47 percent of new data records have one critical error.
 Adhering to testing protocols ensures such errors are eliminated when the information transmission takes place from source to destination in an ETL process.
 ETL testing tools streamline the data journey from extraction to verification to insights, ensuring accurate results.
 But what is ETL testing?
 Let’s take a look at it in detail.

 ETL testing validates data when transferred from source to destination after transformation.
-The process also prevents data loss and duplication, and ensures that the transfer complies with validity checks.
+The process also prevents data loss and duplication and ensures that the transfer complies with validity checks.
 The aim is to remove bottlenecks that may occur during data delivery.
 Hence, ETL testing tools will ensure that any errors or data issues are tracked and accounted for.

 ETL testing can be automated to keep up with the changing business requirements, especially when testing complex ETL flows.
 Automated ETL testing tools simplify this task by eliminating the hassle of writing scripts and efficiently executing repeatable processes.

 Moving data in the ETL process can lead to numerous human or system-based errors that can negatively impact the efficiency of a business.
 ETL testing is needed to make sure that such errors do not occur, and if they do, a strategy is in place to eliminate them.
 The main strategies that ensure data accuracy are data completeness, data reconciliation, and data quality.

 Types of ETL Testing

 There are nine types of ETL tests, and they fall under four broad categories: new system testing, data migration testing, change testing, and report testing.
 However, the nine ETL testing types are listed below: